chrisweb/chris.lu/NEON_ROAD.md

 important! to convert a gltf model into a react component for easy usage (as mentioned in <https://docs.pmnd.rs/react-three-fiber/tutorials/loading-models#loading-gltf-models-as-jsx-components>), use this online tool: <https://gltf.pmnd.rs/>, or it can be used on the command line, the github repository is here: <https://github.com/pmndrs/gltfjsx>

 another useful resource is this GLTF mesh optimizer called "gltf pack": <https://github.com/zeux/meshoptimizer/releases>

+## font for text

+for the text I used react three drei's Text element: <https://github.com/pmndrs/drei#text>

+for the font, using the google URL that was fetching a woff2 file didn't work

+so instead I downloaded the font from google fonts: <https://fonts.google.com/specimen/Permanent+Marker>

+the downloaded zip contains a ttf file, which worked with drei's Text

+## transform of the text

+to transform the text I wanted to achieve something similar then what I would achieve in HTML using the [CSS skew function](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/skew)

+to do so I used threeJS makeshear: <https://threejs.org/docs/#api/en/math/Matrix4.makeShear>

 ## analyze the bundle size